- The financial planning process can start by simply considering the best options for treatment you can afford.

 Our attention at the beginning was on making sure she'd be able to have the therapies and tutors she'd need, no matter what happened to me or her father.
 For us, that meant getting special needs trusts.
-Her father and I are now divorced, so we each have third party special needs trusts.
-These are trusts that allow the trustee to control assets to pay directly for certain items and services not covered by the dependent's monthly Supplemental Security Income for disability and will not affect eligibility for benefits.
+Her father and I are now divorced, so we each have third-party special needs trusts.
+These are trusts that allow the trustee to control assets to pay directly for certain items and services not covered by the beneficiary's monthly Supplemental Security Income for disability and will not affect eligibility for benefits.

 We didn't do this all perfectly at first

 We made the mistake initially of putting money directly in Joslyn's name in a trust, using an attorney who didn't specialize in special needs trusts.
 As a result, we had to establish yet another trust to pay back the benefits that she wasn't eligible for because of the money in her name.
 We also had some issues because her great-grandmother had US government savings bonds in a safe deposit box for her, and we had to put those in the payback trust as well.

 You have to be very careful.
 Family, out of love, will do a lot of things, even listing an individual with special needs as a beneficiary on IRAs or as an heir to other assets.
 Joslyn has had her Social Security disability payments taken away a couple of times because of such gifts, and we've had to reapply.
 I had to go in with binders of documents and records.
 Now I keep close tabs on everything.